Azure/azure-sdk/docs/dotnet/introduction.md

 - ```IReadOnlyDictionary<T>``` and ```IDictionary<T>``` for lookup tables
 - ```T[]```, ```Memory<T>```, and ```ReadOnlyMemory<T>``` when low allocations and performance are critical

 Note that this guidance does not apply to input parameters.
-Input parameters representing collections should follow standard [.NET Design Guidelines](https://docs.microsoft.com/dotnet/standard/design-guidelines/parameter-design), e.g. use ```IEnumerable<T>``` is allowed.
+Input parameters representing collections should follow standard [.NET Framework Design Guidelines](https://docs.microsoft.com/dotnet/standard/design-guidelines/parameter-design), e.g. use ```IEnumerable<T>``` is allowed.
 Also, this guidance does not apply to return types of service method calls.
 These should be using ```Pageable<T>``` and ```AsyncPageable<T>``` discussed in [Service Method Return Types](#dotnet-method-return).

 {% include requirement/MAY id="dotnet-service-models-namespace" %} place output model types in _.Models_ subnamespace to avoid cluttering the main namespace with too many types.